mumez/ubuntu-vnc-supervisor/README.md

 ## Adding site.pem for enforcing HTTPS

-Add your `site.pem` to the `cert` folder.
+Add your `self.pem` to the `cert` folder.
 It will be used for enforcing HTTPS automaticaly.

 ## Other environment variables